Storyteller | Educator | Entrepreneur

 FYI: The Scissor-tailed Flycatcher is the state bird of Oklahoma.

 I got my first passport at age two and one of my earliest memories is feeding a kangaroo in Australia.
-I’m very ready to add more stamps to my current passport!
 Returning to Australia with my whole family was definitely a major highlight of 2019 and those memories, photos, and videos are a regular source of joy – especially given how the world changed in 2020.

 My biggest travel, cultural, and professional adventure, by far, was living and teaching in Albania.
 I visit whenever I have a chance and love exploring throughout the Balkans.

-Macchiato is often my drink of choice in places that actually know coffee, though I tend to mostly drink tea when I’m at home.
+Macchiato is often my drink of choice in places that actually know coffee (Notion Espresso is the best in Tulsa), though I often drink tea at home.
 I do love a good dirty chai latte (chai + espresso), which is sort of the best of both worlds!

 Yup, my hair is naturally curly and I usually like it.